Higham Parish Council

 Peter Allinson outlined the events planned for the Royal Celebration Event in June which would feature brass and jazz bands, a festival of light parade and a grand Firework Display finale.
 Entry would be by a programme which would be available from village outlets.

 To consider any other matters raised by Parishioners.

-Steve Gray reminded Parishioners of his monthly surgery and afternoon tea which was held in conjunction with Cllr.
-Harold Craske on the last Thursday of each month in Higham Library.
+Cllr.
+Harold Craske reminded Parishioners of the monthly surgery and afternoon tea which was held in conjunction with the Community Warden Steve Gray on the last Thursday of each month in Higham Library.

 Any Other Business.